jiwachow/stdb-rust-devcontainer/Readme.md

 ### **Dev Container Configuration Explained**

 * **.devcontainer/devcontainer.json:** Defines the environment using a base image and Dev Container Features.
 It explicitly mounts the Podman and SSH agent sockets from the host (${env:SSH\_AUTH\_SOCK}).
 It configures VS Code settings and extensions specific to the container.
 * **.devcontainer/post-create.sh:** Runs once after container creation.
-It installs the spacetime CLI and jless, configures Zsh (theme, plugins, persistent history via volume mount), sets Git safe directory/aliases/template, and installs Python requirements.
+It installs expect, jq, htop, the spacetime CLI (using the expect script), and jless.
+It configures Zsh (theme, plugins, persistent history via volume mount), sets Git safe directory/aliases/template, and installs Python requirements from requirements.txt.
+* **.devcontainer/install\_spacetime.exp:** An expect script used by post-create.sh to automate the interactive prompt during the SpacetimeDB CLI installation.

 ### **Troubleshooting & Known Issues**

 * **devcontainer up Fails:**
   * **Error: host directory cannot be empty (for SSH mount):** The $SSH\_AUTH\_SOCK variable was likely empty on your host when devcontainer up was run.
 Ensure the SSH agent is running and the variable is set in your terminal (see Prerequisites step 9).
+Re-run eval $(ssh-agent \-s) and ssh-add ... in that terminal before trying devcontainer up again.
-  * Check terminal output for other errors (feature install, script errors).
-Ensure Podman socket is running.
-Check network connectivity.
+  * **Errors during post-create.sh:** Check the script output for failures (e.g., apt install failed, expect script failed, cargo install failed).
+Ensure network connectivity.
+  * Check feature installation logs for errors.
 * **Cannot Attach VS Code:** Ensure the container is running (podman ps).
 Check the devcontainer up logs for errors during startup.
 * **SSH Fails Inside Container (Permission denied (publickey)):**
-  * Verify SSH Agent was running on host *before* devcontainer up and $SSH\_AUTH\_SOCK was set.
+  * Verify SSH Agent was running on host *before* devcontainer up and $SSH\_AUTH\_SOCK was set correctly in that terminal session.
   * Inside container: Check echo $SSH\_AUTH\_SOCK (should be /ssh-agent).
 Check ls \-l /ssh-agent.
 Test ssh \-T git@github.com.
 * **Container Fails to podman start After Host Reboot:**
   * **Cause:** The explicit SSH agent socket mount (source=${env:SSH\_AUTH\_SOCK}) uses a path that likely became invalid after reboot.